katieTheAstronaut/bestie_go/readme.txt

+///// Curves
+Since the MIRACL Core library does not support curves as objects, there is a different implementation for each curve.
+The following curves were used: BN254, BN462, BLS24-479, and BLS48-581.

-/////Folder Structure
+///// Folder Structure
-There are four folders, each containing the same files for a different curve (see folder name)
+There are four folders, each containing similar files for a different curve (see folder name)

 |
 |- BN254